dgreene1/react-accessible-treeview/src/TreeView/README.md

 ### data

-Data can be eigther array of nodes or Map of nodes with unique and non-sequential ids.
+Data can be either array of nodes or Map of nodes with unique and non-sequential ids.

 Nodes are objects with the following structure: